Jimmi Seiter: Early life

-During high school, Seiter was invited to join his first rock band with two high school friends that played electric bass guitar and guitar.
-With the addition of a horn player, the quartet began performing on the teen town dance circuit, later graduating to performances at special events and local clubs.
+During high school, Seiter joined his first rock band with two high school friends who played bass guitar and guitar.
+With the addition of a horn player, they began performing at special events and local clubs.
 The band later added a female vocalist, Pat Shannahan, and became known as Vince Arter and the High-5s.
-During this time that the band was introduced to young Ike Turner, already a big name in St. Louis.
-With his help the band were taught to play R&B alongside members of Ike's backing band and were soon playing the breaks in between Ike Turners headline shows on the night club circuit, gaining valuable musical experience along the way.
+During this period, the band met Ike Turner, who introduced them to R&B music alongside members of his backing band.
+They later performed between Turner's headline shows on the night club circuit.